This content mentions depression and loneliness or isolation, which some people may find triggering.

 Young fathers face significant and specific challenges which can affect their mental health.
-In this blog we'll explore some of them and what we can do about it.
+In this blog, we'll explore some of them and what we can do about them.

 One of the specific challenges young fathers often experience is unstable housing and homelessness.
 Relationship breakdown is more common for young parents than for older parents.
 For this reason, young fathers' involvement in their child's life can be difficult to sustain despite some fathers' best efforts.

 Young fathers may have fewer resources than older fathers, often having low-paid or unstable work and lower levels of education.
 For some fathers, housing, education and employment arrangements were interrupted when they became a dad.
 This can impact on their ability to maintain consistent contact with their child, especially if the young parents' relationship breaks down.

 - Young fathers are significantly more likely to experience depression, compared to older fathers

 - Fathers aged 23 and younger were twice as likely to be unemployed at age 30, compared to men who became fathers over the age of 23

 - Over one-third (39.2%) of young fathers wanted support for their mental health

 - Over one-third (34%) of young fathers do not live with their child full-time

 - Young fathers are often struggling to cope in isolation while experiencing greater parenting stresses than older fathers